How to open up to someone about your mental health

 Confidentiality

-It’s important that you understand that if you tell a friend, family member or even a mental health professional that you are suicidal or at risk of hurting yourself that they may not be able to keep that between the two of you.
-Keeping you safe is of the utmost importance and to do that it may be necessary to break your confidentiality.
+It’s important to know that if you tell a friend, family member, or mental health professional that you’re feeling suicidal or at risk of harming yourself, they might not be able to keep it just between the two of you.
+Keeping you safe is of the utmost importance, and to do that, they may need to break confidentiality.

 How to start the conversation

-It may be a little awkward at first, as most people aren’t all that comfortable with talking about their mental health.
-But keep going with the conversation and you should start to relax after a few minutes.
+It might feel a bit awkward at first since many people aren’t used to talking about their mental health.
+But if you keep the conversation going, you’ll likely start to feel more comfortable after a few minutes.

 Let them know you have something important to tell them

-Start off by telling them that you want to talk to them about something important.
-Let them know that you are worried about how you have been feeling and that it has been concerning you for a while.
+Start by telling them that you want to talk to them about something important.
+Let them know that you are worried about how you have been feeling for a while.

 Explain how it impacts on you

-Tell them the ways it has impacted on your daily life.
-You may have noticed changes in your appetite or in your sleeping patterns for example.
-Or maybe you are spending more time in your room alone and avoiding people.
-You may have noticed that your mood is lower than usual or that you are much sadder than usual.
+Tell them how your mental health difficulties have impacted your daily life.
+You may have noticed changes in your appetite or in your sleeping patterns, for example.
+Perhaps you’re spending more time in your room alone and avoiding others.
+You may have noticed that you are feeling sad a lot or that your mood is lower than usual.

 Tell them how they can help

-Let them know of the ways that they can help you.
-Maybe they can make more time for you, or maybe you want them to accompany you to a doctor or counsellor for some support.
+Tell them how they can support you.
+They might be able to make more time for you, or perhaps you’d like them to accompany you to a doctor or counsellor.
 If you’re not sure how they can help right now, that’s okay.
-Just keep this in mind and let them know if you think of something.
+Just keep it in mind and share any ideas with them as they come up.

 Be ready for questions

-Your friend or family member might have lots of questions for you.
-They might want to know how long things have been like this, or what they can do to help.
-Be prepared for this, and let them know if you’re feeling overwhelmed and need to take a break.
+Your friend or family member might want to ask you a lot of questions.
+They might want to know how long you’ve been feeling like this, or what they can do to help.
+Be prepared for this, and let them know if you begin to feel overwhelmed by the conversation and need to take a break.

 Be patient with them

-You have taken the first step towards getting the help you need, and that’s a great achievement.
-It might take time for your friend or family member to come to terms with what you’ve told them, so try to have patience with them.
-Let them know you understand this might shock or upset them, but that you came to them because you need their support.
+You’ve taken a big step by reaching out for help, and that’s something to be proud of.
+It might take some time for your friend or family member to process what you’ve shared, so be patient with them.
+Let them know you understand that this news might be surprising or upsetting, but you came to them because you trust them and need their support.

 What if they react badly?